 - Prudence in suspending, making or altering judgments and decisions.

-- Inclination to reconsider and revise views where honest reflection suggests that change is warranted.
+- The inclination to reconsider and revise views where honest reflection suggests that change is warranted.